Rethymnon in half a day

 Back down into Rethymnon

 There are plenty of other things to see in Rethymnon besides the fortress, if you have more time than I did.
-I would have liked to see the small archeology museum just outside the fortress.
-The folklore and history museum, I would imagine, would be one of those obscure sites I particularly like to explore.
+I would have liked to see the small archeology museum in the old town.
+The folklore and history museum, I would imagine, would be one of those obscure sites I particularly enjoy.

-I did manage a quick stop at the 15th century Neratze Mosque, now used for concerts and music lessons.
+I did manage a quick stop at the 15th-century Neratze Mosque, now used for concerts and music lessons.
 Originally a Venetian church, the Turks turned it into a mosque with the addition of a minaret and three domes after they conquered Crete.
-The minaret was recently and beautifully restored.
+The minaret has been beautifully restored.

 I passed the Venetian Loggia as well.
 This well-preserved 16th-century building now houses a Ministry of Culture shop, where you can buy guidebooks and copies of Greek sculptures.